Indiana Jones and the Great Circle: Critical reception

+The Order of Giants

 The expansion The Order of Giants received "mixed or average" reviews on Metacritic.
 While most critics agreed it retained the base game's gameplay strengths and featured inventive puzzles, some were disappointed that it did not introduce any new features, and that its side-adventure status and smaller scale rendered it an inessential experience.

 Sales

 Indiana Jones and the Great Circle was the second best-selling game in the United States during its launch week.
 Satya Nadella, Microsoft's CEO, said that 4 million players had played the game by January 2025.
 Indiana Jones and the Great Circle became the best-selling PlayStation 5 game during its release week for that console.

 Awards

 Indiana Jones and the Great Circle appeared on several lists of the top video games of 2024, being ranked in sixth place by GamingBolt, eighth place by the Associated Press, and tenth place by The Guardian.
 It was also selected by Eurogamer as its Game of the Year.